Rapptz/discord.py/docs/api.rst

         an application during an interaction.

         .. versionadded:: 2.0
+    .. attribute:: stage_start

+        The system message sent when the stage starts.

+        .. versionadded:: 2.0
+    .. attribute:: stage_end

+        The system message sent when the stage ends.

+        .. versionadded:: 2.0
+    .. attribute:: stage_speaker

+        The system message sent when the stage speaker changes.

+        .. versionadded:: 2.0
+    .. attribute:: stage_raise_hand

+        The system message sent when a user is requesting to speak by raising their hands.

+        .. versionadded:: 2.0
+    .. attribute:: stage_topic

+        The system message sent when the stage topic changes.

+        .. versionadded:: 2.0
     .. attribute:: guild_application_premium_subscription

         The system message sent when an application's premium subscription is purchased for the guild.